 One Sunday, when I was nine years old, I got up my nerve to ask if I could be an altar boy too.
-The pastor smiled, but said no. I must have looked like I was about to cry because he turned and spoke to my parents.
-The next Saturday, my father walked me and two of my neighborhood friends into the church library.
-It had something of a new car smell to it, with its long line of metal bookcases and orange carpeting.
-Sitting around the table in the middle of the room were several girls our age.
-They were stapling church bulletins, the white collection envelope in the upper left hand corner of the two-sided golden rod paper.
-We were all daughters of well-known Catholic families so it didn’t seem odd to be there.
+The pastor smiled, but said no. I tried to push down my tears.
+The next Saturday my father walked me and two of my neighborhood friends into the church library.
+It had something of a new car smell to it with its long line of metal bookcases and orange carpeting.

-Most mornings after we were done stapling and before lunch arrived, we headed off into the church to set it up for Saturday evening Mass.
-We were all between the ages of nine and twelve and undeniably curious.
-Once we finished straightening the hymnals in the pews, we ran straight into the sacristy, the room behind the sanctuary where everything needed for the Mass is housed.
+After we finished stapling, we’d head off into the church to set it up for Saturday evening Mass.
+We straightened the hymnals in the pews first and the run into the sacristy, the room behind the sanctuary where everything needed for the Mass is housed.
 Our job was to lay out the linens for the entrance tables, prepare the altar boys’ table, and fill the holy water fonts.
 When we were done, we explored.

-Our most favorite thing to do, though, was to play Mass.
-My friend Tammy was a great singer so she was always the cantor, and everyone else took turns being the presiding priest.
+Our favorite thing to do was to play Mass.
+My friend Tammy was a great singer so she was the cantor.
+Everyone else, myself included, took turns being the presiding priest and imitating the preachers we’d seen on television.
 Our biggest coup came the day we figured out how to work the sound system.
-With microphones full blaring, we imitated the priests and all the preachers we’d ever seen on television.
+With microphones full blaring, we thought we were the real thing.

 One Saturday in the midst of our regale, we heard these words reverberate throughout the entire church: “This is GO-O-O-OD.”